sebastianmarkow/dotfiles/README.md

         install   for all of the above

 **Notice:**
-Existing dotfiles will not be overwritten.
+Existing dotfiles will be overwritten.
-Files won't be linked if there's already a corresponding `.file` in your home directory.